jahtz/pypxml/README.md

 │ --version    Show the version and exit.                                                │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────────────────────────╮
-│ get-codec                 Extract the character set from PageXML files.                │ │ get-regions               List all regions in PageXML files.                           │ │ get-text                  Extract text from PageXML files.                             │ │ regularize-codec          Regularize character encodings in PageXML files.             │ │ regularize-regions        Regularize region types in PageXML files.                    │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
+│ get-codec                Extract the character set from PageXML files.                 │ │ get-custom               List all custom region attributes in PageXML files.           │ │ get-regions              List all regions in PageXML files.                            │ │ get-text                 Extract text from PageXML files.                              │ │ regularize-codec         Regularize character encodings in PageXML files.              │ │ regularize-regions       Regularize region types in PageXML files.                     │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
 ```